shredthaGNAR/stars/README.md

 * [benbasson/contextsearch](https://github.com/benbasson/contextsearch): Firefox Extension - Context Search transforms the "Web Search for..." context item into a menu containing your Firefox Search Providers.
 This is very convenient, since it allows you to decide which search engine you use.
 Firefox's default is to use the currently selected search provider only.
 * [ssborbis/ContextSearch-Native-App](https://github.com/ssborbis/ContextSearch-Native-App): Native App for use with Context Search
 * [ssborbis/ContextSearch-web-ext](https://github.com/ssborbis/ContextSearch-web-ext): Search engine manager for modern browsers
-* [continuedev/continue](https://github.com/continuedev/continue): ⏩ Continue is the leading open-source AI code assistant.
-You can connect any models and any context to build custom autocomplete and chat experiences inside VS Code and JetBrains
+* [continuedev/continue](https://github.com/continuedev/continue): ⏩ Create, share, and use custom AI code assistants with our open-source IDE extensions and hub of models, rules, prompts, docs, and other building blocks
 * [dokterdok/Continuity-Activation-Tool](https://github.com/dokterdok/Continuity-Activation-Tool): An all-in-one tool to activate and diagnose macOS 10.10-12 Continuity on compatible Mac configurations.
 * [insin/control-panel-for-twitter](https://github.com/insin/control-panel-for-twitter): Browser extension which gives you more control over your Twitter timeline and adds missing features and UI improvements - for desktop and mobile
 * [wilson-tim/convert-pocket-export-to-csv](https://github.com/wilson-tim/convert-pocket-export-to-csv): Extract Pocket exported saves list to CSV (Python)